 - Details of suitable, potential tenants are provided.

-- Contracts are prepared and issued between PH4L and yourself and also between yourself and your tenant.
+- Contracts are prepared and issued by PH4L on your behalf.

 - A member of staff will complete the move in with the tenant at the property.

 - Meter readings are taken at the move in and the move out.

 - Rent is collected and paid to you promptly with a detailed statement sent by email.

 - PH4L undertakes regular property checks (one month after let and then every four months) A full detailed report will be emailed to you after each visit to keep you informed on how the tenancy is progressing.

 - Arrange maintenance on your behalf by a competent contractor if required after notifying you in the first instance.